Elementary Science Lessons

 For example, if you're identifying a leaf, would you say it's broad (deciduous) or needle-like (evergreen)?
 How are the leaves arranged; are they directly across from each other on the stem, or do they alternate?
 There are many more parts of a leaf that can be identified, like the margins, the veins, leaflet groupings, the apex, petiole, and stipule.
 All of the parts can be identified separately by elementary students, which can lead them to classification of the leaf.

 Studying all the tree parts helps students to identify the tree itself, through its parts.
 Elementary science students enjoy being detectives; they like to puzzle their way through the identification process.
-The lessons are fun, yet they provide a fundamental lesson for basic science.
+The primary science activities are fun, yet they provide a fundamental lesson for basic science.
 If science is perceived to be interesting and fun, it can lead kids to further study and understanding.

 At pellet.com, we understand all of that.
-We have kits that are designed to take the hassle out of your elementary science lessons.
-Our pre-packaged kits give you enough materials to provide a thorough set of lessons for your science class, plus an instructor's guide with plenty of hands-on activities.
-See our online catalog or email us at firstname.lastname@example.org.
+We have kits that are designed to take the hassle out of your elementary science lessons plans.
+Our pre-packaged kits give you enough materials to provide a thorough set of elementary science lesson plans for your class, plus an instructor's guide with plenty of hands-on primary science activities.
+See our online catalog or email us at email@example.com.